-Members desiring to take a lactation break shall notify communications or a supervisor prior to taking such a break and such breaks may be reasonably delayed if they would seriously disrupt department operations.
+Members desiring to take a lactation break shall notify the communications officer or a supervisor prior to taking such a break.
+Such breaks may be reasonably delayed if they would seriously disrupt department operations.

-Once a lactation break has been approved, the break should not be interrupted except in emergency or exigent circumstances.
+Once a lactation break has been approved, the break should not be interrupted except for emergency or exigent circumstances.